Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Preliminaries

-The ME JSCC framework is capable of accommodating $K$ different modulation orders using a single JSCC encoder-decoder pair, resulting in a parameter count that is approximately $1/K$ times smaller than that of the TE JSCC.
-This significant reduction in parameters translates to a considerably simplified training process.
-In terms of training complexity, the ME JSCC strategies offer a more streamlined procedure compared to the TE JSCC.
-Specifically, for the ME$_1$ approach, NN parameters for $K$ different modulation orders are optimized simultaneously within a single epoch.
-In contrast, the TE approach involves sequential training for each modulation order, focusing individually on the corresponding encoder-decoder pairs.
-In the ME$_2$ scenario, the initial training stage aligns with the TE approach, targeting the $K$-th modulation order.
-The subsequent stage, however, is less complex as it exclusively focuses on jointly training the codebooks for the remaining modulation orders.
-This bifurcated approach not only simplifies the training process but also enhances efficiency by concentrating resources on refining the most impactful elements of the system.
+The ME JSCC framework enables the accommodation of $K$ different modulation orders using a singular encoder-decoder pair, yielding a parameter count approximately $1/K$ times smaller than its TE JSCC counterpart.
+This substantial reduction in parameters simplifies the training process significantly.
+In terms of training complexity, ME JSCC methods streamline the procedure compared to TE JSCC.
+Specifically, the ME$_1$ variant optimizes NN parameters for $K$ modulation orders concurrently within a single epoch, whereas the TE strategy involves sequential training for each modulation order, focusing on individual encoder-decoder pairs.
+For ME$_2$, the initial training phase parallels the TE approach, targeting the $K$-th modulation order.
+Subsequently, the process becomes less complex by exclusively focusing on joint training of the codebooks for the remaining orders.
+This bifurcated strategy not only simplifies the training but also enhances efficiency by concentrating efforts on refining the most critical system elements.

-From the perspective of task performance, TE JSCC is optimized to achieve superior performance across all SNR ranges.
-However, when considering the ME approaches, there are distinct limitations and performance boundaries.
-For the ME$_1$ approach, its performance is inherently constrained by the use of parameter sharing across multiple modulation orders, leading to a ceiling effect dictated by the TE's capabilities.
-Furthermore, since the codeword dimension $D_k$ is uniform across all modulation orders and set to $D_K$, the VQ error can be disproportionately large for lower modulation orders, adversely affecting performance.
-In the case of ME$_2$, while it may approximate the best performance for the $K$-th (highest) modulation order due to targeted optimization, the encoder-decoder pair is not optimized in conjunction with the codebooks for other modulation orders.
-Consequently, this decoupling limits its ability to ensure optimal performance across lower modulation orders, as the encoder-decoder configuration and the corresponding codebooks are not fine-tuned to work synergistically for each specific modulation context.
+Regarding task performance, TE JSCC is engineered to achieve superior performance across all SNR ranges.
+Conversely, the ME strategies exhibit inherent limitations and performance constraints.
+The ME$_1$ approach suffers from a performance ceiling due to parameter sharing across multiple modulation orders, ultimately constrained by TE capabilities.
+Moreover, with a uniform codeword dimension $D_k = D_K$ across all orders, the vector quantization error disproportionately affects lower modulation orders, degrading performance.
+In ME$_2$, although performance for the $K$-th modulation order may approach optimality due to targeted optimization, the lack of synergistic optimization between the encoder-decoder pair and the codebooks for other orders restricts performance across these lower orders.